openshift/rosa/docs/rosa_list_clusters.md

 ### Options

 ```
+      --region string   Use a specific AWS region, overriding the AWS_REGION environment variable.
       --count int       Number of clusters to display. (default 100)
   -h, --help            help for clusters
 ```

 ### Options inherited from parent commands